Sundarbans National Park: Mudflats

+UNESCO World Heritage Site Board at Netidhopani Camp in Sundarban National Park.

 The Sunderban mudflats are found at the estuary and on the deltaic islands where low velocity of river and tidal current occurs.
 The flats are exposed in low tides and submerged in high tides, thus being changed morphologically even in one tidal cycle.
 The interior parts of the mudflats are the right environment for mangroves.

 There are a number of mudflats outside Sundarbans National Park that have the potential to be tourist spots in the Sundarbans.
 One can visit them and enjoy the beauty of the place during low tide.
 If one is lucky, one can see sea anemones, horseshoe crab (Nearing extinction) and small octopus.

 Flora and fauna

 A tiger looks out from a forest of mangrove date palms.